 On creating experiences that keep fans in the venue and athletes at the top of the game

-Later in the piece, Eric also shares that “the same desire fans have for technology and connectivity is shared by players.
+We also shared “the same desire fans have for technology and connectivity is shared by players.
 ‘We’re now seeing locker rooms designed with individual iPads or monitors in each locker.
 This appeals to athletes and also empowers coaching staff to push out training plans and other key information to keep student-athletes on track.”

 On the dynamic UMBC Campus Event Center